cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 }
 ```

+NOTE: Since the counterparty has already successfully upgraded and moved to `OPEN` in `ACK` step, we cannot restore the connection here.
+We simply verify that the counterparty has successfully upgraded and then upgrade ourselves.

 ### Cancel Upgrade Process

 During the upgrade handshake a chain may cancel the upgrade by writing an error receipt into the error path and restoring the original connection to `OPEN`.
 The counterparty must then restore its connection to `OPEN` as well.

+A connectionEnd may only cancel the upgrade during the upgrade negotiation process (TRY, ACK).
+An upgrade cannot be cancelled on one end once the other chain has already completed its upgrade and moved to `OPEN` since that will lead the connection to being in an invalid state.

 A relayer can facilitate this by calling `CancelConnectionUpgrade`:

 ```typescript
 function cancelConnectionUpgrade(